 An adequate account of a field of inquiry should be capable of explaining its continuities as well as its changes-possibly in terms of the same underlying process.
 Considered over a sufficiently long period of time, a discipline like physics changes quite radically in its objects of inquiry, its methods, and its aims.
 Yet, despite such changes, the discipline maintains a recognizable continuity; less because of a common professional commitment to a central core of principles or key questions, than because the problems on which successive generations of physicists have focused their attention are connected by recognizable lines of descent.
-These problems form, to use Toulmin's expression, a "genealogy" of issues and of related concepts and tools.1
+These problems form, to use Toulmin's expression, a "genealogy" of issues and of related concepts and tools.1 icy analysts focus on social and economic problems: regulation and pollution control, energy and education, housing and health care.
+The accompanying changes in methods have been equally striking: from the relatively simple data analyses and differential equations of the early military applications to the static and dynamic optimization models of contemporary OR, to the econometric models of policy analysis.
+Aims have also changed.
+If the goal of the first analysts of military operations was essentially empirical-to give a scientific explanation of the facts, and to make successful predictions of the effectiveness of new weapons and new tactics, that of the systems and policy analysts is primarily prescriptive-to assist the decisionmaker in choosing among alternative courses of action.
+And we are now beginning to recognize a third legitimate function or aim for ASA, as a vehicle of persuasion and argumentation in the policy debate.

 Similarly, the development of applied systems analysis (ASA) over the last forty or so years reveals considerable changes in intellectual contents, methods, and aims.
-The tactical problems that formed the main objects of inquiry of operations research
+The tactical problems that formed the main objects of inquiry of operations research (OR) during World War 2 have been followed by the strategic problems investigated by defense analysts in the 1950s and 1960s.
+Today's pol-

-1Stephen Toulmin, Human Understanding, vol. 1, Princeton, New Jersey: Princeton University Press, 1972, pp.134-144.
+1Stephen Toulmin, Human Understanding, vol. 1, Princeton, New Jersey: Princeton University Press, 1972, pp. 134-144.